Abe404/RootPainter3D/README.md

 cd RootPainter3D/trainer
 ```

 2. To avoid alterating global packages.
 I suggest using a virtual environment.
-Create a virtual environment
+Create a virtual environment.
+Note: Make sure to use python3 you may need to run python3 instead of python3 to do this.
 ```
 python -m venv env
 ```